Using the Goal Trackers in RunningMate

 Step 4 of 4: Overview of Campaign Goals

 This page allows users to review the campaign goals that have been set before saving them.
-Please note that in this version of the tool, once the goals are saved in this step they cannot be edited.

 By hovering over or selecting precincts, users can view the campaign’s progress toward the precinct-level goals.
+The progress meter shows how many of the targets are likely to be supporters.

 Selecting precincts: